ianrose/ianrose.me/source/_posts/the-too-good-to-be-true-css-text-rendering-property.md

 ---
-title: The to Good to be True CSS Text Rendering Property
+title: The Too Good to Be True CSS Text Rendering Property
 date: 2015-01-22 22:18:10
 excerpt: The CSS text rendering property is a mixed bag.
 On initial pass it seems to be an obvious choice for improving type on the web.
 art: text-rendering.gif